KratosMultiphysics/Kratos/applications/MappingApplication/README.md

 ~~~

 #### Updating the Interface
-In case of moving interfaces (e.g. in a problem involving Contact between bodies) it can become necessary to update the inteface to take the new geometrical positions into account.\
+In case of moving interfaces (e.g. in a problem involving Contact between bodies) it can become necessary to update the _Mapper_ to take the new geometrical positions of the interfaces into account.\
 One way of doing this would be to construct a new _Mapper_, but this is not efficient and sometimes not even possible.

 Hence the _Mapper_ provides the **UpdateInterface** function for updating itseld with respect to the new geometrical positions of the interfaces.\